Zeyu-Li/unity-user-guide/README.md

 To start a 3D project, press **New** and select 3D on the pop-up screen and use the desired directory (or follow my cloning [guide](#guide) so to not start from starch).
 This may take some time, but after Unity finishes installing itself, we can get started.
 Now let's make a 3D game!

 \* Note this tutorial (3D) follows this [repo](https://github.com/Zeyu-Li/Unity-Template-3D-2019_3):

+When you start off, you will be brought up to a scene consisting of a directional light (which is like a ray/sun light) and a Camera